 Lastly, to see a table of extended hydropneumatic tank results, open the Transient Analysis Detailed Report, under Report > Transient Analysis Reports.
 Scroll down near the bottom, to the section starting with " ** Gas vessel at node" and you will find a table of gas volume, tank hydraulic grade, pipeline hydraulic grade and tank inflow, over time.
 The difference between the "head-gas" and "head-pipe" is the headloss induced by the minor loss coefficient at the tank's connecting pipe.
 Negative values for "inflow" represent tank outflow.

-Currently HAMMER cannot automatically provide a graph of this data - you must manually generate a graph using an external application such as Microsoft Excel.
+Starting in HAMMER V8i SELECTseries 5, this data can now be viewed directly from the Extended Node Data tab in the Transient Results Viewer.
+If you have an older version of HAMMER, you must manually generate a graph using an external application such as Microsoft Excel.
 Here are the steps, assuming Microsoft Excel 2007:

 In previous versions of HAMMER (08.11.00.30 and below), HAMMER did not track the liquid level (elevation of the interface between the liquid and the gas) and essentially assumed that it was fixed.
 As of HAMMER V8i SELECTseries 1 (08.11.01.32), HAMMER now supports tracking of the liquid/gas interface, via the "Elevation Type" field in the Hydropneumatic tank properties.
 This field presents 3 options, Fixed, Mean Elevation and Variable Elevation.